Axolotl233/CollpasedRegionRecover/README.md

-pipelines used for recover collapsed  region from genome assembly.
+Pipelines used for recover collapsed  region from genome assembly.

 Very personal, please adjust it to your needs, or use published of software instead.